kikito/anim8/README.md

 Since anim8 uses LÖVE's graphical functions, and they change from version to version, you must choose the version of anim8 which is compatible with your LÖVE.

 * The current version of anim8 is v2.1.
-It is compatible with LÖVE 0.9.x
+It is compatible with LÖVE 0.9.x and 0.10.x
 * The last version of anim8 compatible with LÖVE 0.8.x was [anim8 v2.0](https://github.com/kikito/anim8/tree/v2.0.0).

 Example